-Exploring Easter Traditions with the Strasburg Rail Road
+Exploring Easter Traditions

 As an early spring holiday, Easter brings with it excitement, bursts of color, and a wide range of favorite traditions.
 Some traditions have been passed down since the 1200s, while others are comparatively new.
 At Strasburg Rail Road, we value traditions and understanding their history.
 So come along as we explain the background of some of this area’s favorite springtime festivities!

 Take a look around your local grocery store in early March and you’ll likely see pastel confections, chocolate eggs, and bunny-shaped sugar on the shelves.
 Easter is the second highest season for candy sales in America, right after Halloween.
 Candy designs usually include spring colors or a spring shape, such as a bunny, chick, or egg.
 Easter’s chocolate egg tradition dates back to early 19th century Europe, while another egg-shaped candy – jelly beans – became connected with Easter in the 1930s.
 The origin of the chocolate bunny is difficult to pin down, though some say it started in Germany in the early 19th century.
 All we know is when asked about the best way to eat a chocolate bunny, three out of four Americans say they start with the ears!